realChesta/plymouth-pokemon/README.md

 Use **`pokemon-generator -a`** to automatically copy the generated theme into the themes directory and update the plymouth configuration.

+### Suggestion

+Run `pokemon-generator -a` once per boot and enjoy a new Pokemon every time you boot!

 ## Configuration

 There are multiple variables in the script that can easily be adjusted to tweak its functionality: